International Business Machines Corporation (IBM) Shares Up Despite Recent Market Volatility

-International Business Machines Corporation (NYSE: IBM)’s stock price has increased by 0.42 compared to its previous closing price of 129.64.
-Despite this, the company has seen a fall of -0.23% in its stock price over the last five trading days.
+International Business Machines Corporation (NYSE: IBM)’s stock price has increased by 0.10 compared to its previous closing price of 125.45.
+Nevertheless, the company has seen a -3.54% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/25/23 that IBM to Cut 3,900 Jobs Amid Broader Tech Slowdown

 Is It Worth Investing in International Business Machines Corporation (NYSE: IBM) Right Now?